 The lift testing we perform is based on OSHA guidelines, and we generally suggest lifting 50 pounds.
-We created five generic testing templates to choose from, each with a cost associated with the time required to perform the test.
+We have created five generic testing templates employers can choose from to ensure the test best represents the specific job functions.
+Each test has a cost associated with the time required to perform the test.

 The employer can customize these templates to match job descriptions, job site assessments, or previous test parameters.
-Tests may include shovels, ladders, stairs, lifting, and push/pull scenarios.
-They can accommodate most any testing parameters needed to meet the job duties.
+Tests may include the use of shovels, ladders, stairs, lifting, and push/pull scenarios.
+Our tests can accommodate most any testing parameters needed to meet the job duties.

 Lift Testing is Ideal for Employee Screening

-These tests are a catch-all.
+The Workwell lift tests are a catch-all.
 They can help employers screen candidates during the hiring process by reviewing healthy joint function and good physical condition.
 Lift testing can even help employees understand proper, safe lifting techniques and postures while performing job functions.
-Ultimately, the employer may reduce the risk of inheriting pre-existing injuries and maintain a safer workplace.
+Ultimately, lift testing may reduce the employer’s risk of inheriting employees with pre-existing injuries and maintain a safer workplace.

-Workwell staff physical therapists or physical therapist assistants medically supervise the lift tests.
+Workwell staff physical therapists or physical therapist assistants medically supervise each lift test.
 They take vitals and have each candidate complete a medical history questionnaire.
-If any components fall outside normal limits, a physician will review them prior to the test to clear the candidate.
+If any components fall outside normal limits, a physician will review them prior to the test to clear the candidate for the testing process.

-We can perform lift testing at any Workwell Colorado clinic location once the employer establishes the protocol and signs the waiver, and Workwell receives the waiver.
+We can perform lift testing at any Workwell Colorado clinic location once the employer establishes the protocol, signs a waiver, and returns the waiver to Workwell.